Tell a Better & More Engaging Story

 Stop-Motion Animation

 Stop-motion Animation was one of the first forms of animation and one of the first special effects.
-Stop-motion animation began as a special effect done ‘in camera’ or through use of the camera.
+Stop-motion animation began as a technique for short films, but it captivated audiences and eventually was used for feature-length films.

 Stop-motion and live-action compositing originally made use of split-screen mattes in film.